 Prior to 2014, premium increases were relatively uniform among different group types.
 Premium increases were larger among small and large group plans, while individual plans reported lower increases over time.
 In 2014, that pattern changed.
 Under the ACA, policies are underwritten using community rating, which means that the insurance risk is spread over the entire community of insured members regardless of health status.
 This means that the cost of covering higher risk and lower risk individuals tends to average out, which can be beneficial to individuals with higher health care costs.
 Starting in 2014, the individual market began using a form of community rating to set rates, which included covering individuals with higher costs which has increased rates significantly.
-During 2021, individual premium per member per month declined by 6.3 percent.
-Changes in small group premiums per member per month remained small, while large group premiums per member per month increased by 6.2 percent.
-Individual premium per member per month was similar to the market average and large group premium per member per month was higher than the market average (see Figure 2).
+During 2022, individual premium per member per month increased by 3.5 percent, and large group premium per member per month increased by 5.6 percent.
+Individual premium per member per month was close to the market average and large group premium per member per month was higher than the market average (see Figure 2).